 At every stage of the process, keeping in contact will make sure that every applicant feels positive about their experience, even if they are not successful.

 Plan for success

-Candidate experience and efficient applicant processes can be achieved by finding the right balance between tests, interviews and data from the CV and cover letter, like experience and qualifications.
+Candidate experience and efficient applicant processes can be achieved by finding the right balance between tests, interviews, and data from the CV and cover letters, like experience and qualifications.